Australia's most populous state says COVID-19 cases at 3-day low

+It confirmed it had detected cases of the fast-spreading new coronavirus strain that has forced Britain to reverse plans to ease curbs over Christmas.

-NSW Premier Gladys Brejiklian said it was too early to say a larger outbreak had been averted as northeastern suburbs entered the third day of a five-day lockdown in the leadup to Christmas.
+NSW Premier Gladys Berejiklian said it was too early to say a larger outbreak had been averted as northeastern suburbs entered the third day of a five-day lockdown.

-“I’m pleased with what we’ve seen overnight, but again, it’s volatile,” Brejiklian told reporters in Sydney.
+“I’m pleased with what we’ve seen overnight, but again, it’s volatile,” Berejiklian told reporters in Sydney.

 The government would provide an update by Wednesday on “what Christmas and the next few days look like” in terms of further containment measures beyond those already imposed on the northeastern suburbs, she added.